 How to Tell If Your Shocks or Struts Are Bad

-Shocks and struts in good condition help your car handle whatever comes at you on the road — bumps, debris, sudden stops, swerving, potholes, wind gusts or sharp turns.
-They control the side-to-side, front-to-back and up-and-down shifts of the car’s weight and maintain optimal tire contact with the road and you in control of your vehicle.
+Shocks and struts in good condition help your car handle bumps, debris, sudden stops, swerving, potholes, wind gusts or sharp turns.
+They control the side-to-side, front-to-back and up-and-down shifts of the car’s weight to keep your tires in contact with the road and you in control of your vehicle.

 - Contribute to stability as you accelerate, stop and turn.